 - University of Birmingham Online

 You’ll need to go through each of these sections in order to pass your course.
 A final mark is usually calculated at the end of the term over your performance.
-An example would be 20% on your performance in the discussions, 30% for your assignment, 30% for your portfolio and 20% for the MCQs (final exam).
+An example would be 20% on your performance in the discussions, 30% for your assignment, 30% for your portfolio and 20% for the final exam (MCQ).

-Okay, but what do all of these parts of an online degrees really entail?
+Okay, but what do all of these parts of an online degree really entail?
 Worry not, our friend we have some clarifying examples on how distance learning assessment works in practice.

 The main subject is split into various topics.
 For example, if the main subject is Creative Writing, this is split up into plot, structure, narrative techniques, language etc. Similarly, the subject chosen by you will also be divided into other smaller discussion topics.